 CFO Burt Podbere highlighted the company’s stability, reporting 31% annual growth in subscription revenue, an operating cash flow of 1.38 billion USD, and a free cash flow of 1.07 billion USD.
 He said, “These results underscore our operating discipline and position us well to deliver quality services to clients and shareholders.”

-CrowdStrike Holdings’ financial results for Q1 FY2026 reflect continued growth and a positive outlook for investors interested in the cybersecurity sector.
+CrowdStrike Holdings’ Q1 FY2026 financial results demonstrate steady growth and support a positive outlook for investors in the cybersecurity sector.
 Annual recurring revenue (ARR) reached 4.44 billion USD, up 22% year-on-year.
-A high customer retention rate of 97% underscores the lasting value of the AI-powered, cloud-based Falcon platform, which continues to strengthen the company’s position as a leader in cyber threat protection.
+The customer retention rate of 97% underscores the enduring value of the AI-powered, cloud-based Falcon platform, which continues to strengthen the company’s position as a leader in cyber threat protection.

-The Falcon Flex subscription model saw significant growth, with total deal value reaching 3.2 billion USD across more than 820 accounts, six times higher than the previous year.
+The Falcon Flex subscription model delivered significant growth, with total deal value reaching 3.2 billion USD across more than 820 accounts – six times higher than the previous year.
 This offering is driving broader adoption of the platform’s modules: 48% of customers now use six or more modules, 32% use seven or more, and 22% use eight or more.

-The financials demonstrate robust liquidity.
+The company’s results demonstrated strong liquidity.
 Operating cash flow reached a record 384 million USD, while free cash flow stood at 279 million USD.
 These funds will support a 1 billion USD share repurchase program approved by the board of directors, reflecting management’s confidence in the company’s long-term stability and financial strength.
 At current share prices, the company could repurchase approximately 3% of its outstanding capital.
 Cash reserves of 4.61 billion USD provide financial flexibility for further investments and strategic initiatives.

 The quarter also included a record-breaking major deal with a Fortune 100 healthcare company that had previously used Microsoft solutions and experienced a security breach.
 The CrowdStrike team rapidly deployed over 46,000 sensors, stopped the attack, and migrated the client to the Falcon platform – including Falcon Complete Identity, Falcon Cloud Security, LogScale Next-Gen SIEM, and Charlotte AI modules – replacing more than three previous vendors and reducing the number of agents by 75%.